adobe/adobe.github.com/README.md

 ## Be in touch!

 We hope you love this new homepage.
-Any feedback, ideas or bugfixs is very welcome.
+Any feedback, ideas or bugfixes are very welcome.
 Here is the [Trello board](https://trello.com/b/eLlfvaVe/adobe-github-com) on which you can add you ideas.
 You can also check out the [wiki page](https://github.com/adobe/adobe.github.com/wiki) to know how to update the page easily.

 All this seems interesting to you?
 You want to contribute to the web with Adobe?